chronicc/leanbro/README.md

 Drop and drag the *.crx file onto the extension page of your chrome browser and follow the instructions.
 After installing it, you can configure it via the extension popup symbol.

+## Support Me

+If you want to support my work, you can [buy me a beer](https://www.buymeacoffee.com/chronicc).
 ## License

 [CC0 1.0 (Public Domain)](LICENSE.md)